 - A responsible approach: Voima Ventures is committed to investing in companies that are solving global environment-, healthcare-, equality-, clean energy-, water-, or food-related challenges.

-- Exclusionary screening: investments prohibited in companies that are engaged in: the production of and trade in tobacco or distilled alcoholic beverages or related products; the financing of the production of and trade in weapons and ammunition of any kind; gambling (e.g. casinos and equivalent enterprises); human cloning; activities intented to create human embryos solely for the purpose of research or for the purpose of stem cell procurement, including by means of somatic cell nuclear transfer; or the research, development or technical applications relating to electronic data programs or solutions, which aim specifically to support any forementioned activity or pornography or which are intended to enable illegal entry into electronic data networks or to download electronic data.
+- Exclusionary screening: investments prohibited in companies that are engaged in: the production of and trade in tobacco or distilled alcoholic beverages or related products; the financing of the production of and trade in weapons and ammunition of any kind; gambling (e.g. casinos and equivalent enterprises); human cloning; activities intended to create human embryos solely for the purpose of research or for the purpose of stem cell procurement, including by means of somatic cell nuclear transfer; or the research, development or technical applications relating to electronic data programs or solutions, which aim specifically to support any forementioned activity or pornography or which are intended to enable illegal entry into electronic data networks or to download electronic data.

-- Supporting and training our portfolio companies to improve their ESG policies, and particularly supporting in HR and recruiting.
+- Supporting and training our portfolio companies to improve their ESG policies, and particularly supporting HR and recruiting.

 - Involvement of the Board of Directors on ESG matters, identification of key ESG opportunities and risks, and planning ESG strategy.
 Additionally, portfolio companies’ value creation is considered and measured from the ESG point of view.